Ticketedmoon/human-activity-recognition-using-wrist-mounted-sensors-based-on-symbolic-aggregate-approximation/docs/blog/blog.md

 # Blog: Describing the engineering process of my 4th year project for DCU.
-The project involves Human Activity Recognition (HAR)
-  using Symbolic Aggregate Approximation (SAX) and Machine Vision.
+## The project involves recognising human activity using SAX and machine learning techniques.

 **Shane Creedon**
 **Student ID: 15337356**
 **4th year Computer Applications and Software Engineering student in DCU**

-## Blog Post #1 | Proposal Submission and Upcoming Goals
+## Blog Post #1 | Proposal Submission and Upcoming Goals | 04/11/2018

 The basis for the project is recognising human activity using wearable sensor technology based on Symbolic Aggregate Approximation (SAX) and Machine Vision.